- PhD, 1998, Atmospheric Sciences, University of California, Los Angeles

 Cox, Helen M, Kimberle Kelly, and Laura Yetter.
 "Using Remote Sensing and Geospatial Technology for Climate Change", Journal of Geoscience Education, 3, (forthcoming), 2014.

 Cox, Helen M., K. Kelly and L. Yetter.
 "Student Activities in Climate Change using NASA Satellite Data, CSU Geospatial Review (Spring 2014). http://csugis.sfsu.edu/CSU_Geospatial_Review/2014.pdf

 Research and Interests

-- Dr. Cox’s research has focused on the formation of the Antarctic ozone hole, and on issues related to global warming.
-She has studied the interaction of aerosol particles with sunlight, an important component in controlling the radiation budget of the earth, and one that has received much attention for its role in “global dimming”.
-Dr Cox has presented papers and authored articles on the retrieval of atmospheric data from satellite experiments, aerosols, stratospheric ozone depletion, climate change, carbon sequestration, the use of GIS in sustainability studies, and energy resources.
-She enjoys educating students in important environmental issues such as air pollution, acid rain, ozone depletion and global warming.
-She has a keen interest in the environment and enjoys following scientific developments in understanding climate change, and in viewing the public and political response to this change.
+Dr. Cox’s research has focused on the formation of the Antarctic ozone hole, and on issues related to climate change.
+She has studied the interaction of aerosol particles with sunlight, an important component in controlling the radiation budget of the earth, and one that has received much attention for its role in "global dimming".
+Dr. Cox has presented and authored papers on the retrieval of atmospheric data from satellite experiments, aerosols, stratospheric ozone depletion, climate change, remote sensing, carbon sequestration, the use of GIS in sustainability studies, and sustainability education and planning.
+She enjoys engaging students in important environmental work such as water and energy conservation, community climate mitigation and adaptation strategies, clean energy technology, and GIS and remote sensing studies of the environment and the urban heat island effect.
+She has a keen interest in the environment and enjoys following scientific and technological developments in climate change and sustainability.
 She teaches courses related to the atmosphere, climate change, alternative energy resources, sustainability, remote sensing, and the environment.
-As Director of the CSUN Institute for Sustainability she coordinates sustainability initiatives on campus including the development of sustainability programs and research.